-Many website owners simply do not know that they do not know how to deliver online successfully, because there is no-one with the skills to tell them.
-As a result they think everything is just dandy!
+The sad truth is that many website owners simply do not know that they do not know how to manage online successfully, because there is no-one on their staff with the skills to tell them.

 And it's not for want of money

 Lots of organisations regularly spends vast sums on web 'redesigns'.

 Customers crave information and services that are easy to find, read and understand - not prettier layouts.

 "I wish you would spend less time making web information clearer & easier to find and more time on nice colours & images" ... said no-one ever!

 The problem is that 'redesigns' are something top managers understand.
 They're projects.
 They're time limited.
 They can be budgeted.
 Most excitingly, they deliver shiny new 'web' things.

 Launch » neglect » Redesign! » launch » neglect » Redesign! » launch » neglect » ... etc.